About me/ my work

 o research-focused activist campaigning, and activist campaigning-focused research, in the third-sector, and in charity and community work

-o rapid/ systemic reviews of literature
+o rapid and systemic literature reviews

 Funding and deliverables/ outputs

 Deliverables and outputs from these funded projects have included research articles, book chapters, an edited collection, commissioned research reports, toolkits for European work, and conference presentations.
-I have a a proven track record in grant capture, and academic, evaluative, charity-focused and policy-focused writing.
+I have a a proven track record in grant capture, and academic, evaluation, charity-focused and policy-focused writing.

 My work contributes to the following UN Sustainable Development Goals: SDG 1 – No Poverty; SDG 4 – Quality Education; SDG 5 – Gender Equality; SDG 8 – Decent Work and Economic Growth; SDG 10 – Reduced Inequalities; SDG 11 – Sustainable Cities and Communities; and SDG 16 – Peace, Justice and Strong Institutions.